CliMA/EnsembleKalmanProcesses.jl/docs/src/localization.md

 ![SEC_compared](assets/sec_comparison_lorenz96.png)

 !!! note "Our recommendation"
     Based on these results, our recommendation is to use the `SECNice()` approach for the `Inversion()` process.
-Not only does it perform wel, but additionally  it requires no tuning parameters, unlike for example `SEC()`.
+Not only does it perform well, but additionally  it requires no tuning parameters, unlike for example `SEC()`.